POTSDAM Clarkson University students got trashy on the front lawn of the student center Wednesday.

 Michael S. Donovan, Albany, is a chemical engineering major in his junior year at Clarkson.
 He spent part of his Wednesday sorting through the trash.

 A lot of people just dont know what is and isnt recyclable, but now theyll have a better chance because everyone walks by here and will see whats happening, he said.

-Jonas Z. Ebert, a sophomore and biology and psychology major at Clarkson, said that although he doesnt really enjoy sorting through other peoples trash, it needs to be done to show what can be recycled.
+Jonas Z. Ebert, a sophomore biology and psychology major, said that although he doesnt really enjoy sorting through other peoples trash, it needs to be done to show what can be recycled.

 Ms. Powers said that some students helping to sort the garbage are from her classes and are working on semester projects that have to do with solid waste.